Video: Chocolate poisoning in dogs

 Never resort to home remedies to treat dogs for chocolate poisoning.
 Instead, find out how much they’ve eaten, what type of chocolate it was, and what weight your dog is.
 This way you can work out whether the dose is toxic enough to warrant urgent veterinary treatment.

 What to do if your dog eats a dangerous amount of chocolate?

 Call your vet for advice or, out of hours, your nearest Vets Now.
 It will help your vet if you can tell them how much chocolate your dog ate, what type it was — wrappers can be very helpful — and when your dog ate it.
 This will enable them to work out whether your dog has eaten a toxic dose and what treatment they’re likely to need.

 In short, no. Chocolate cake contains a number of ingredients that are bad for dogs — including cocoa powder and sugar.
 Cocoa powder, in particular, is particularly toxic as it contains high levels of theobromine.

 Chocolate ice cream can contain theobromine.
 It is also full of unhealthy ingredients such as sugar and fat which are bad for dogs.
 In addition, most dogs are lactose intolerant, so drinking foods high in milk or cream may result in a stomach upset or, even worse, severe clinical signs.

 Also on this topic

 There is no antidote to theobromine.
 In most cases, your vet will make your dog vomit.
 They may wash out the stomach and feed activated charcoal which will absorb any theobromine left in the intestine.
 Other treatments will depend on the signs your dog is showing.

 They may also need intravenous fluids (a drip), medication to control heart rate, blood pressure and seizure activity.
-With prompt intervention and treatment, the prognosis for a poisoned dog is usually good — even in those who have eaten large amounts of chocolate.
+With prompt intervention and treatment, the prognosis for a poisoned dog is usually good — even in those who have eaten large amounts.